Laundry-96/Sunsh/README.md

 Super Unnessecary New Shell (SUNSH)

-Can: Execute commands with arguments (if applicable)
+Can: Execute commands with arguments (if applicable), set and get environment, change directory, echo and exit